The best Best Buy Black Friday bargains you can buy right now

 Begone, Black Friday FOMO!
-In response to Prime Day, Best Buy recently trotted out a ton of products selling at "guaranteed Black Friday pricing," meaning the prices are guaranteed to not go higher until Black Friday (the day after Thanksgiving) ends.
-But now the big box retailer is back again with an early multi-day Black Friday sale, and the list of products on sale is even better.
+In response to Prime Day, Best Buy announced a slew of products selling at "guaranteed Black Friday pricing," meaning the prices are guaranteed to not go higher until Black Friday (the day after Thanksgiving) ends.
+And even better, today you can still get in on the retail giant's weekend sale, which is presenting an even better list of deals for a limited time.

 The highlights?
-TVs, audio gear, laptops and, of course, smart-home goods.
-We're definitely eye-balling that the $100 32-inch Fire TV from Insignia (perfect for relatively small spaces) and the Arcade1Up Golden Tee arcade cabinet for $250.
+TVs, laptops and, of course, smart-home items.
+We're definitely eye-balling the Arcade1Up Golden Tee arcade cabinet for $250.
 Because what better way to spend the quarantined holidays than with a friendly family golf competition?

 Take a look below for the best current deals, which run through today, Sunday, Nov.
 1. And check out Walmart's upcoming Black Friday sale, which starts Wednesday, Nov.
 4.